MetaMask/metamask-docs/docs/guide/snaps.md

 ### Execution Environment

 Snaps are untrusted JavaScript programs but execute safely inside the MetaMask application.
 To isolate snaps from the rest of the application and to provide a “fully virtualizable” execution environment, MetaMask uses [Secure EcmaScript (SES)](https://github.com/endojs/endo/tree/master/packages/ses), a subset of JavaScript developed by [Agoric](https://agoric.com/).
 Among other things, SES allows us to restrict access to global JavaScript APIs and to isolate untrusted code from other parts of the application.
-SES does this at the cost of some performance and incompatibility with some JavaScript practices, such as modifying prototypes of intrinsic objects, e.g., the Promise constructor.
+SES does this at the cost of some performance and incompatibility with some JavaScript practices, such as modifying prototypes of intrinsic objects (e.g. the `Promise` constructor).

 ## Sample Snap Tutorial